The Indigo League (

 First, let's see which Pokémon are actually able to breed.
 To determine this, you will have to check which Egg Group your parents-to-be are in!
 Egg groups limit the number of other species that your Pokémon can mate with to produce eggs.
 Simply look up your chosen Pokémon on Bulbapedia or any Pokémon wiki.
 Both parent Pokémon must be in the same Egg Group (but not necessarily the same species!) to breed.

-Next it's time to see how many eggs a pairing will produce and how long it will take the eggs to hatch by looking at the Egg Cycle chart.
+Next it's time to see how many eggs a pairing will produce by looking at the Egg Cycle chart.
 Egg Cycles are an indicator of a Pokémon's rarity: typically, the higher the number of cycles, the rarer that Pokémon is and the less eggs it will give out each month.
-Trainers may breed Pokémon, just as breeders may earn badges; but trainers only get half the monthly allotment of eggs that breeders do.
 To find out how many eggs your Pokémon can produce, just look here:

 Finally, now that we know how many eggs there are and how long those eggs will take to hatch, it's time to decide what will be inside!
 To start, all Pokémon eggs have a 75% chance of being the same species as their mother.